Does your senior management team:

-- know that the current data protection laws are being completely replaced by new laws that come into effect in May 2018?
+- know that data protection laws were completely replaced by new laws that came into effect in May 2018?

-- understand how the new laws differ from the current law?
+- understand how the new laws differ from the old law?

 - know that failure to properly comply with the new law can result in a fine of up to €20 million?